In case you missed it, the Australian government has pledged to scrap the 457 visa entirely.

 “For those people here on a 457 visa at the moment, there will be a grandfathering arrangement,” Immigration Minister Peter Dutton said today.

-A grandfather right means that a person under an existing arrangement will not be affected by a new rule.
+A grandfather right means that a person under an existing arrangement will not be affected by a new rule, which means there’s no dire need to begin considering how to update your payroll software as a result.

 In the case of 457 visas, this will likely mean that those already here under a 457 visa will be able to operate under the existing conditions.
 They will also be able to apply for residency at the end of their 457 term.